statguy/SpaceTimeModels/README.md

 for the continuous models the data stack needs to be reconstructed by first issuing the `clearStack()` method and then repeating the `add*Stack()` methods before estimation.
 The `summary()` method provides the [WAIC](http://www.stat.columbia.edu/~gelman/research/published/waic_understand3.pdf) measure for the model selection.

+### Saving and restoring model object

+Model object can be saved using the standard `save(model, file = fileName)` command to a file pointed by `fileName`.
+Previously saved state can be restored from a file using the `load(fileName)` command.
+Note that if you have updated the `SpaceTimeModels` package in between, the restored object has the properties of the old one.

 ## Examples